 Many patients use narcotic pain medications but they only get either little or partial pain relief.
 Few patients even use antidepressants.

 Sometimes , patients initially progress well for few weeks after the knee replacement and then the pain and stiffness appear.

 There is soft tissue swelling, warmth, redness and pain on manual pressure (tenderness) in and around the knee with inflammation.

 Soft tissues around knee feel firm (woody fibrosis) or even hard if there is bone formation within the soft tissue (heterotopic ossification).

 Scarring (fibrosis) and shortening (contracture) of the extensor mechanism [quadriceps, soft tissue sleeves on either side of patella (medial and lateral retinaculum) and patellar tendon] leads to inefficient quadriceps muscle contraction, failure of the patella to move upwards with quadriceps contraction, restricted side to side (medial-lateral) as well as up and down (superior-inferior) mobility of the patella, limited quadriceps tendon excursion, knee cap (patella) situated lower than its normal position (patella baja – infrapatellar contracture syndrome) and severely limited knee range of flexion.

 Knee flexion contracture increases the quadriceps work for ambulation (strain) and can cause quadriceps fatigue, weakness and with time quadriceps wasting (atrophy).
 This can lead to sense of weakness, instability, giving way, buckling and repeated falls.

 The leg may feel shorter (limb length discrepancy) due to the flexion contracture.
 This can cause flexed-knee gait, hip pain on the same side, knee pain on the opposite side and low back pain.
-This leads to difficulty in standing, altered walking pattern (gait), hunched over / crouched walking and profound limp.
+This leads to difficulty in standing, difficulty in walking, altered walking pattern (gait) with hunched over / crouched walking and profound limp.